GHOSTs in the machine; water in the machine room

 Changing to our new divisional structure has meant that some of our Institutional liaison staff have changed roles.
 The UIS website features an article on the new divisional structure for Information Services describing how this will affect you and your Institutions in the short- and medium-term, and the new contact information for Institutions.

-Our new senior leadership team, reporting to Martin Bellamy, comprises Paul Calleja (former director of the HPCS) who now heads the Research & Institutional Services division, Chris Edwards (a former deputy director of MISD) will head the Build & Development division, Michelle Finnegan, (a former deputy director of MISD) will lead the Information Management division, and Steve Kearsey (formerly deputy director of UCS) assumes responsibility for Departmental Operations.
+Our new senior leadership team, reporting to Martin Bellamy, comprises Paul Calleja (former director of the HPCS) who now heads the Research & Institutional Services division, Chris Edwards (a former deputy director of MISD) will head the Build & Development division, and Steve Kearsey (formerly deputy director of UCS) assumes responsibility for Departmental Operations.

 They are joined by three people new to the University, who saw-off competition from a strong field of over 300 world-class applicants: Mark Ferrar has joined us from Microsoft to become our Chief Architect; Steve Riley joined us from the Department of Work and Pensions to lead the Service Operations division, and Richard Young, formerly of BUPA, will lead our Education, Administration & Student Services division.